- Marketing Research

 Your target audience could simply be a nationally representative sample of the British population.
 But depending on your research objectives and your customer base, your target audience may also be quite difficult to reach.
 For example, in 2015 we were commissioned to evaluate the success of a veterinary service’s marketing campaign run in Bournemouth.
 As a result, the target audience were pet owners in the area.

-At LJ Research, we frequently work with destination marketing bureaus, hotels and other tourism and travel related businesses.
+At STR, we frequently work with destination marketing bureaus, hotels and other tourism and travel related businesses.
 If your target audience were frequent travellers, you could tap into our panel comprised of thousands of international travellers.

 Bear in mind that market research services can be provided more cost-effectively if you hold contact details (e.g. email addresses or telephone numbers) of those you seek feedback from.